isc-projects/kea/doc/sphinx/arm/hooks-host-cmds.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Before examining the individual commands, it is worth discussing the
 parameter ``subnet-id``.
-Currently this parameter is mandatory for all of the
+Currently, this parameter is mandatory for all of the
 commands supplied by this library, with the exception of
 :isccmd:`reservation-get-by-hostname` and :isccmd:`reservation-get-by-address`,
-where it is optional.
-Since Kea 1.9.0,
+where it is optional. ``subnet-id`` is also optional in
-``subnet-id`` is also optional in :isccmd:`reservation-get-page`, and
+:isccmd:`reservation-get-page`, and it is forbidden
-it is forbidden in :isccmd:`reservation-get-by-id`.
+in :isccmd:`reservation-get-by-id`.

 Reservations can be specified globally, and are not necessarily specific to any
 subnet.
 When reservations are supplied via the configuration file, the